-Natural gas is a naturally occurring hydrocarbon that has formed from the decomposition of organic plants and animals under high pressure and found with oil, coal, or shale.
+Natural gas is a naturally occurring hydrocarbon formed from the decomposition of organic plants and animals under high pressure and found with oil, coal, or shale.
 The composition of natural gas varies but is high in methane (75-90%).
-Natural gas will contain other hydrocarbons including ethane, propane, butane, plus non-hydrocarbon gases with carbon dioxide, nitrogen, water vapor, and occasionally hydrogen sulfide.
+Natural gas will contain other hydrocarbons, including ethane, propane, butane, plus non-hydrocarbon gases with carbon dioxide, nitrogen, water vapor, and occasionally hydrogen sulfide.

 As a fuel, we burn gas in combustion processes for heating and cooking.
+Natural gas is the fuel for many combustion sources, including boilers, furnaces, process heaters, kilns, and burners for industrial use.
 Natural gas is also frequently used in central power stations for the production of electrical power.
 A benefit here is that the combustion of natural gas emits approximately 35 to 45 percent less carbon dioxide than combustion of oil or coal.
-For industrial use, natural gas is the fuel for many combustion sources including boilers, furnaces, process heaters, kilns, and burners.

 Natural Gas Measurement

-American Gas Association (AGA) is an organization representing many gas supply companies.
+The American Gas Association (AGA) is an organization representing many gas supply companies.
 AGA has developed a series of standards used for custody transfer of natural gas between users.
-It is important to both the buyer and seller to have high accuracy measurement for custody transfer transactions.
+It is essential for both the buyer and seller to have high accuracy measurement for custody transfer transactions.

 The AGA has developed some acceptable technologies for the custody transfer of natural gas.
 A custody transfer metering system for natural gas typically includes multiple flow meters with meter runs and flow conditioning, a flow computer, a gas chromatograph to determine the gas composition, along with supporting instrumentation and controls for metering system operation.
 These measurement systems are large and expensive.

 The AGA does not approve thermal mass flow meters for custody transfer.
 However, there are many industrial and utility applications where thermal mass flow meters are very appropriate: